AstarVienna/AnisoCADO/docs/joss_paper/paper.md

 The resulting image is the expected PSF for a long exposure (>10s) on-axis observation at the given wavelength.
 For single-conjugate adaptive optics modes, the field PSF degrades as distance from the guide star increases.
 This effect is taken into account by shifting the anisoplanatic phase screen relative to the calculated phase screen correction for the deformable mirror.
-Figure \autoref{fig:psf_grid} shows how the PSF changes with distance from an on-axis guide star.
+\autoref{fig:psf_grid} shows how the PSF changes with distance from an on-axis guide star.
 For a more detailed discussion of the mathematics behind anisoplanatism in the context of the ELT, the reader is referred to @clenet2015.

-![A grid of Ks-band (2.15um) PSFs for a range of distances from the natural guide star.
-The PSFs were generated using the ESO median turbulence profile.
-\label{fig:psf_grid}](Ks-band_psf_grid.png)

 ### Inputs